alloncm/MagenBoot/README.md

 * execute the `make` command

 ### Platforms

-Build tested on widnows and linux (ubuntu 20.4)
+Built and tested on Windows 10 and Linux (Ubuntu 20.4)

+## Tools

+The repo also contains a python script to encode a tile data binary file in order to inclde it in a small bootrom program (256 bytes).